 - Remove the pot from the oven and add the carrots and potatoes.
 Cover and place back in oven for about an hour more, or until the vegetables are cooked, the broth is thickened, and the meat is tender.
 Taste and adjust seasoning if necessary.
 Serve the stew warm -- or let it come to room temperature and then store in the refrigerator overnight or until ready to serve.
 This stew improves in flavor if made at least 1 day ahead.
 Reheat, covered, over medium heat or in a 350°F oven.
 Garnish with fresh parsley, if desired.

 - Freezer-Friendly Instructions: The stew can be frozen for up to 3 months.
-Before serving, defrost it in the refrigerator for 24 hours and then reheat on the stovetop over medium-low heat until hot.
+Just omit the potatoes because they don’t freeze well.
+If you’d like, boil some potatoes separately when you defrost the stew and either add them into the stew or serve them on the side.
+Before serving, defrost the stew in the refrigerator for 24 hours and then reheat on the stovetop over medium-low heat until hot.

 - Per serving (6 servings)

 - Protein: 54g